Convert XWD to SIXEL

 The SIXEL, or "six pixels", is a bitmap graphics format created by Digital Equipment Corporation (DEC) for their terminals and printers.
 Initially designed for DEC dot matrix printers like the LA50, it enabled the efficient transfer of bitmap graphics using a series of ASCII characters.
 Each character represents a 6-pixel high row, making it suitable for 7-bit serial communication.
 This format was later adapted for modern terminal emulators, extending its utility beyond its original scope.

-Wait a few moments for the converter to complete its job, then download your SIXEL file.
+Give the converter a few seconds, then download your SIXEL file.